-Babies is rated PG for cultural and maternal nudity throughout.
+Why is Babies rated PG?
+Babies is rated PG by the MPAA for cultural and maternal nudity throughout.

 Cultural and maternal nudity in this documentary includes mothers breastfeeding (with some close-up detail).
 Namibian woman are frequently shown without any clothing on the top portions of their bodies.
 Babies are often naked.
 One male baby urinates while lying on his back.
 Men are seen without shirts.
 Some parents may be concerned with children mimicking the things these babies do—like sharing their food with a dog.